 On a recent trip to Malaysia, I decided to go to Penang first.
 What a better way to learn about the country’s history than a visit to Georgetown, Penang’s capital city.
 It is a historic city included in the UNESCO World Heritage Site list.
 The city is a living example of the multi-cultural heritage (Malay, Chinese, Indian) and tradition of Asia and European colonial influences.
 Its mélange of culture is expressed in a great variety of living quarters, art, and food and religious buildings of different faiths.
 For example, across the road from Wat Chaiyamangkalaram, the Thai Buddhist Temple that houses a 108-foot-long reclining Buddha, we find another ornate Burmese Temple.

-I must admit that my view is slanted when it comes to natural scenery.
+As a nature lover, I always gravitate to scenery of nature.
 So, I really enjoy my visit to the Penang Hill and Kek Lok Si Temple because they offer both cultural sight and natural scenery.

 |The view of Georgetown from the Kek Lok Si Temple Garden|